Historic Homes in San Diego

 Explore Historic Homes in San Diego

 If you’re in the market for a historic home, you probably know all about the unique architectural styles that make historic homes in San Diego so special.
 From Spanish Colonial Revival resembling the best of Balboa Park to American Craftsman bungalows, the city has a little bit of everything when it comes to its most impressive historic properties.
+People who are looking to buy a home in San Diego are often drawn to these features because they offer more character and individuality compared to the modern or nondescript type of homes.

 The Davis-Horton House

 The Davis-Horton House may not be the oldest house in San Diego — that title usually goes to Casa de Carrillo, an adobe structure in Old Town — but it is the oldest house in downtown San Diego.
-The building has been here since 1850, and it serves as The Gaslamp Museum today.
+The building has been here since 1850, and it serves as the Gaslamp Museum today.
 On your visit, move from room to room to experience each period of time in the days since the home was built.
-It’s one of the city’s best historic landmarks.
+It’s one of the city’s best historical landmarks.

 Heritage County Park